 The OCR was given the authority to enforce HIPAA in 2003.
 The compliance date for the Security Rule was in 2005, but no enforcement actions were taken until July 2009.
 Even then, most enforcement actions involved larger institutions and health systems.
 In April 2012, Phoenix Cardiac Surgery P.C. in Arizona became the first physician practice to face Security Rule enforcement.
 The group had mistakenly made its appointment calendar publicly viewable online.
 The OCR's investigation then discovered several other HIPAA problems, including a lack of effective training for the practice's workforce, ineffective administrative and technical protection for its electronic protected health information (ePHI), and failure to conduct an SRA.
 The group was required to pay $100,000 and engage in remedial efforts to correct its HIPAA deficiencies.

 The case is fairly typical of OCR settlements, which usually involve the OCR responding to a report of a breach or improper disclosure.
 When the Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009 directed the OCR to perform “periodic audits” of HIPAA-covered entities, the agency shifted from having a primarily reactive role to also having proactive enforcement duties.
 The OCR conducted a year-long Audit Pilot Program in 2011 that examined the Privacy and Security Rule compliance of 115 covered entities, from hospitals and group health plans to physician and dental practices.
-This eventually led in October 2014 to the second phase of the Audit Program, which continues to this day.
+This eventually led in October 2014 to the second phase of the Audit Program,

 Copyright © 2017 by the American Academy of Family Physicians.